google/fhir-gateway/doc/docs/tutorial_docker.md

     and [`patient`](https://github.com/google/fhir-gateway/blob/main/plugins/src/main/java/com/google/fhir/gateway/plugin/PatientAccessChecker.java)
     example access-checkers.

+!!! tip "GCP Note"

+    If the FHIR server is GCP FHIR-store and the gateway is not run on a VM with proper service account (e.g., running on a localhost), you need to pass GCP credentials to it, for example by mapping the `.config/gcloud` volume (i.e., add `-v ~/.config/gcloud:/root/.config/gcloud` to the above command).

 ## Examine the sample Keycloak configuration

 In this section you will review the Keycloak settings relevant to use FHIR